-As a reminder, the non-occupational deduction was introduced in order to take into account the additional expenses of spouses/partners who both have a professional occupation and therefore to increase the attractiveness for spouses/partners to be employed.
+As a reminder, the non-occupational deduction was introduced in order to take into account the additional expenses of spouses/partners who both have a professional occupation and therefore to increase the attractive-ness for spouses/partners to be employed.

-The extra-occupational deduction of \leq 4,500 applies to the couple and is automatically deducted from married/partnered taxpayers who are taxed collectively.
+The extra-occupational deduction of \leq 4,500 applies to the couple and is automatically deducted from married/ partnered taxpayers who are taxed collectively.
 It should be noted that spouses who apply for individual taxation each retain half of the benefit of this allowance.

-Box 845 should only be ticked if one of the spouses has been receiving pension income for less than three years.
+Box 860 should only be ticked if one of the spouses has been receiving pension income for less than three years.

-6. WITHHOLDING TAX / VARIOUS APPLICATIONS (BOXES 1901 TO 1936)
+6. VARIOUS REQUESTS (BOXES 1801 TO 1829)

 Taxpayers with self-employed income can claim various tax credits and tax deductions.
+Any tax credits for tax table (CIB) or for overtime (CIHS) should be ticked here.